LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Impact Statement

 In the final step of \eqref{eq:softmax_t2}, we exploit that $\matsym{P}$ arises from a softmax and that $\matsym{V}_{2}$ is replicated across tokens, which implies: $\matsym{P}_1\matsym{V}_2\matsym{A}_2^{-1}=\matsym{V}_2\matsym{A}_2^{-1}$.
 In this way, we can add an affine transformation to the MHA block.

 \apxsection{Folding \& Transformation Structure } We adopt the same transformation locations as in \cite{Liu0FSCKCTB25} and adapt them to the micro-scaling setup of \cite{egiazarian2025bridging}.
 First, we fold the RMS-Norm parameter into the following linear layer as in \cite{ashkboos2024quarot}.
-Concretely, we apply three transformations at the same places as in \cite{egiazarian2025bridging}: (i) $\matsym{T}_1$, a transformation applied to the residual path of the model; (ii) $\matsym{T}_2$, a transformation applied to the value vectors in multi-head attention; and (iii) $\matsym{T}_3$ (shown in in Fig. ~\ref{fig:ffn}), an \emph{online} block Hadamard transformation as in \cite{egiazarian2025bridging}.
+Concretely, we apply three transformations at the same places as in \cite{egiazarian2025bridging}: (i) $\matsym{T}_1$, a transformation applied to the residual path of the model; (ii) $\matsym{T}_2$, a transformation applied to the value vectors in multi-head attention; and (iii) $\matsym{T}_3$ (shown in in Fig. ~\ref{fig:ffn}), an \emph{online} block Hadamard transformation as in \cite{egiazarian2025bridging} , with its inverse offline transformation which is folded into the weights.
 Now, we describe the folding of the transformations $\matsym{T}_1$ and $\matsym{T}_2$ such that those transformations will add zero cost to the inference runtime and model size as they are folded to the exiting operation.
 As shown in \MN{}, we derived a way to learn an affine transformation in an LLM so that it can be absorbed into the adjacent linear operation.
 This eliminates the need to explicitly handle the RMSNorm (e.g. using orthogonal transformation), since it is already taken into account during the optimization process.